MooseAlhe/Password-Security-Project/README.md

 Your password contains an abreviation of your last name, alh, we recommend not putting any variations of your name into your password
 ```

+## dict.py

+This is my failed attempt to create the dictAtt() method into Python.